 The damages allowed in a wrongful death claim differ slightly from those in other personal injury cases.
 The best way to know how much your case is worth is to call our law firm for a free consultation with a Dundalk wrongful death lawyer.

 What Damages Can My Family Receive in a Dundalk Wrongful Death Case?

-Our legal team at William G. Kolodner Personal Injury Lawyers will carefully analyze your case to determine the damages your family is entitled to recover.
+Our legal team at WGK Personal Injury Lawyers will carefully analyze your case to determine the damages your family is entitled to recover.